industrial-edge/vision-connector-sdk-and-plugin-examples/docs/creating_and_using_a_custom_camera_connector.md

 This ensures that the final build has all of its dependencies.

 ## Packaging the connector
-When dealing with custom camera connectors Vision Connector Application expects a .zip file containing all of the necessary files without the top-level directory.
+When dealing with custom camera connectors, Vision Connector Application expects a .zip file containing all of the necessary files without the top-level directory.

-It can be done using any zip tool but the provided utility scripts are also able to generate the final package file
+It can be done using any zip tool, but the provided utility scripts are also able to generate the final package file.

-If the development environment is available use the ```build_drivers.sh``` script otherwise use the ```build_drivers_with_docker``` scripts as they can manage their own temporary development environment.
+If the development environment is available use the ```build_drivers.sh``` script; otherwise use the ```build_drivers_with_docker``` scripts as they can manage their own temporary development environment.

 At the end we should have the following folder structure:
 - `installed_drivers/`